arshvinw5/HelpingHand/README.md

 Helping Hands is a project developed as part of the CI6125 Software Development Practices Coursework 1.
 The platform aims to create a community-driven volunteering platform where individuals can connect with purposeful volunteering opportunities, initiate new environmentally friendly and community-helpful activities, and organize volunteer-driven projects.

-Key Features:

-    Volunteering Opportunities: Users can search for and find various volunteering opportunities available within their community or region.
-    Activity Creation: Users have the ability to create and initiate new environmentally friendly and community-helpful activities and organizations.
-    Profile Management: Volunteering individuals can create profiles, add past volunteering experiences, specify future interests, and allocate time for participation.
-    Project Sharing: Users can share their volunteering experiences and project details by adding pictures and posts to their timeline.

 Team Members

 K2428740 E222827 Visula Rajakaruna